Azure/fta-internalbusinessapps/appmodernization/containers/articles/contoso-expenses-fullframework-win-containers.md

 ## Learning Objectives
 After completing this exercise, you will be able to:
 * Create an Azure Container Registry
-* Create an Azure Service Fabric cluster
 * Create an Azure SQL Database
 * Wrap an existing application into multiple Containers
 * Push the Containers to the Registry
-* Deploy to Service Fabric using DockerCompose

 ## Prerequisites
 To complete this POC, you will need